 - Checking Alignment – Eyes don’t always work in unison the way they are supposed to.
 In some cases, crossed or turned eyes can be putting undue strain on the muscles and nerves.
 Sometimes, one eye focuses differently than the other.
 In both instances, headaches and blurred vision are common symptoms.
 A doctor can help you correct these issues before they get out of hand.

-- Eye Tone – Your eyes are able to change focus due to the interaction of many small muscles.
-As you age, the tone of these minute muscles diminishes and your ability to focus suffers, but corrective lenses can help to bridge any deficits.
+- Eye Tone – Your eyes change focus due to the interaction of many small muscles.
+As you age, the tone of these minute muscles diminishes and your ability to focus suffers.
+When your eye doctor notices this, it’s a signal to start doing eye exercises at home.

 - Checking for Glaucoma – Though painless, glaucoma can lead to other vision problems.
-Glaucoma usually has no symptoms of early onset, though doctors may detect and treat glaucoma before it becomes a serious problem.
+Glaucoma usually has no symptoms of early onset.
+Doctors may detect and treat glaucoma before it becomes a serious problem.

 How Often Should Eyes Be Examined?

-The frequency of your optometrist visits are largely dictated by your age and the overall quality of your vision.
-It is rare to reach the age of 50 without requiring some form of corrective lenses and all people experience decreased visual acuity as they age.
+The frequency of your optometrist visits is largely dictated by your age and the overall quality of your vision.
+In early adulthood, for example, you actually don’t need to visit the eye doctor as often as you do when you are a child or when you are older.
+As you may have noticed, it is rare to reach the age of 50 without requiring some form of corrective lenses.
+Plus, all people experience decreased visual acuity as they age.

 - Until about 40 years of age, many people only need intermittent visits to the optometrist.
 After that, try to schedule a visit once every 18 months.

 - Diabetics must have an annual eye exam.
 Diabetic retinopathy patients need more frequent checkups.
 Diabetics are at a higher risk for most eye conditions.
-Diabetes is the number one cause for blindness in adults.
+Diabetes-related retinopathy is the number one cause of blindness in American adults.

-- Patients with contact lenses need the lenses evaluated annually to minimize adverse effects from lenses.
+- Patients with contact lenses need the lenses evaluated annually to minimize their adverse effects.
 Lenses may damage the surface of the eye, even if they are helping you see correctly.
 Periodic intervention with contact lenses helps reduce the cumulative damage to your eyes.

 - During childhood, annual exams are necessary since rapidly changing physiology can lead to sudden changes in vision.
 Children with vision problems may develop associated learning disabilities.